Skip to content

 Environmental values

-Seven migratory native fish species move between Wirn wirndook Yeerung (Macalister River), the estuary and the sea to complete their life cycle.
+Seven migratory native fish species move between the Macalister River, the estuary and the sea to complete their life cycle.
 These species include the Australian grayling, short-finned eel, long-finned eel, tupong, Australian bass, short-headed lamprey and common galaxias.
-Yellow-eye mullet, which is an estuarine species, has been recorded in the river.
-Platypus and rakali (water rats) are widely distributed through Wirn wirndook Yeerung (Macalister River) and its tributaries.
+Yellow-eye mullet, an estuarine species, has been recorded in the river.
+Platypus and rakali (water rats) are widely distributed through the Macalister River and its tributaries.

-The streamside vegetation corridor along the regulated reaches of Wirn wirndook Yeerung (Macalister River) is fragmented.
-Immediately below Lake Glenmaggie, the vegetation is in good condition and includes remnant river red gums and good- quality stands of shrubs, particularly in areas where revegetation has occurred in combination with stock exclusion.
+The streamside vegetation corridor along the regulated reaches of the Macalister River is fragmented.
+Immediately below Lake Glenmaggie, the vegetation is in good condition.
+It includes remnant river red gums and good-quality stands of shrubs, particularly in areas where revegetation has occurred in combination with stock exclusion.
 Further downstream, the vegetation is degraded.
-In recent years, the cover of in-stream vegetation has declined, which may be due to a combination of increased water turbidity, erosion and a lack of an appropriate water regime to encourage plant growth.
-The cover of non-woody plants (such as reeds, sedges and rushes) along the fringes of the river is patchy.
+In recent years, the cover of in-stream vegetation has declined, possibly due to increased water turbidity, erosion and a lack of an appropriate water regime to encourage plant growth.
+The cover of non-woody plants (such as reeds, sedges and rushes) along the river’s fringes is patchy.

 Traditional Owner cultural values and uses

-The Gunaikurnai have had a continued connection to Gunaikurnai Country for over 27,000 years, including with the waterways in the Latrobe system (into which Wirn wirndook Yeerung [Macalister River] feeds).
-For the Gunaikurnai as Traditional Owners, there are immense challenges to heal, protect and manage Country, which has been drastically altered since colonisation.
-The Gunaikurnai see all of Country as interconnected with only separation between clan groups, not cultural landscapes of land, waterways, coasts, oceans and natural and cultural resources.
-The cultural landscape is dependent on culture and Aboriginal management.
+The Gunaikurnai have had a continued connection to Gunaikurnai Country for over 50,000 years, including with the waterways in the Latrobe system into which Wirn wirndook Yeerung (Macalister River) feeds.
+For the Gunaikurnai as Traditional Owners, there are immense challenges to heal, protect and manage Country which has been drastically altered since colonisation.
+“As Gunaikurnai, we see our land (Wurruk), waters (Yarnda), air (Watpootjan) and every living thing as one.
+All things come from Wurruk, Yarnda and Watpootjan and they are the spiritual life-giving resources, providing us with resources and forming the basis of our cultural practices.
+We have a cultural responsibility to ensure that all of it is looked after” (Water is Life: Traditional Owner Access to Water Roadmap 2022 - Gunaikurnai Nation Statement).
+This cultural landscape is dependent on culture and Aboriginal management.

-GLaWAC expressed that more water needs to go down Wirn wirndook Yeerung (Macalister River) between Lake Glenmaggie and Lake Wellington, to improve water quality, including the threat of salinity, and to support plants and animals with cultural values and uses.
+GLaWAC has expressed that more water needs to go down Wirn wirndook Yeerung (Macalister River) between Lake Glenmaggie and Lake Wellington to improve water quality, including to address the threat of salinity and to support plants and animals that have cultural values and uses.

-The timing of watering events has also been raised by GLaWAC.
-This includes providing increased water depth to promote downstream fish migration and spawning, deeper water pools to prevent water-quality degradation, and more variation in water levels to better mimic natural conditions.
+GLaWAC has also questioned the timing of watering events and a desire to provide increased water depth to promote downstream fish migration and spawning, deeper water pools to prevent water-quality degradation, and more variation in water levels to better mimic natural conditions.

-From the perspective of the Gunaikurnai, the land and waterways flowing to the Gippsland Lakes are interconnected and cannot be considered separately where decisions made can impact downstream.
+From the perspective of the Gunaikurnai, the land and waterways flowing to the Gippsland Lakes are interconnected and cannot be considered separately where decisions can impact downstream areas.
 The lower Latrobe wetlands and the rivers that feed them, including Wirn wirndook Yeerung (Macalister River), have important cultural significance to the Gunaikurnai.

 Watering requirements to support cultural values and uses include: